VoodooHillbilly/h3-no-ko-grenades/README.md

 ## Features

-Modify thrown grenades, impact explosives, and a couple of mines to either knock down NPCs or disable lock-on entirely.
+Modify thrown grenades, impact explosives, the durian, and a couple of mines to either knock down NPCs or disable lock-on entirely.

 Has an option to disable dropping the impact explosive balls, Molotov, Nitroglycerin, and Octane Booster.
 Helpful for clumsy fingers.